-MARPOL Annex IV applies to all yachts which are 400 gross tonnage and above, and all yachts less than 400 gross tonnage that are certified to carry more than 15 persons.
-The number of persons shown on your Cargo Ship Safety Certificate, or Large Yacht Code Certificate for vessels under 500GT, should be used to determine the number of persons that you are certified to carry.
+MARPOL Annex IV applies to all ships which are 400 gross tonnage and above, and all ships less than 400 gross tonnage that are certified to carry more than 15 persons.
+The number of persons shown on your Cargo Ship Safety Certificate, should be used to determine the number of persons that you are certified to carry.

-Yachts to which Annex IV applies are required to be surveyed and carry a Statement of Compliance for International Sewage Pollution Prevention22 and to operate a type approved Sewage Treatment System and should hold the type approval certificate on board.
+Ships to which Annex IV applies are required to be surveyed and carry a Statement of Compliance for International Sewage Pollution Prevention15 and to operate a type approved Sewage Treatment System and should hold the type approval certificate on board.
 Vessels subject to MARPOL Annex IV must also be provided with a calculation indicating the maximum discharge rate of untreated sewage.
 This can be obtained from the vessel's Class society.